sixshootercat/pokemon_battle_simulator/apps/backend/README.md

 $ yarn run test:cov
 ```

-## Optimizations and other Considerations
+## Optimizations and other Follw Up Considerations

-1. Replace default Express server for Fastify for lower request latency
+1. Replace default Express server for Fastify for lower request latency.
-2. Replace default tsc compiler for SWC to boost compilation times
+2. Replace default tsc compiler for SWC to boost compilation times.
-3. Add DB level check constraints to attack and hp cols
+3. Add DB level check constraints to attack and hp cols.
-4. Add API swagger docs to all endpoint routes
+4. Add API docs to all endpoint routes.
+5. Standardize error responses and error handling into a service provider.
+6. Custom logger class
+7. Deploy the application to Vercel.
+Easiest way and most convenient.
+8. Add authentication and authorization to protect resources.
+9. Standardize response payload format under data key.
+10. Apply rate limiting to API routes

 ## Assumptions Made